KevinKra/Notes/certifications/aws/developer/resource.md

 - Explain how DynamoDB on-demand capacity mode scales for your peak volumes.
 - What happens if you need more capacity than double your previous peak, will you experience throttling?
 - Can throttling occur if you exceed double your previous peak in the last 30 minutes?
-- If you switch capacity types from provisioned into on-demand, what throughput will your table have until the allocations have been configured?
+- If you switch capacity types from provisioned to on-demand, what throughput will your table have until the allocations have been configured?
-- What situations is provisioned mode good for?
+- What situations is the DynamoDB provisioned capacity mode suitable for?
 - If you set a provisioned table with 6 RCU, how many **strong reads** in KB/s can the table support?
 - If you set a provisioned table with 6 RCU, how many **eventual reads** in KB/s can the table support?
 - If you set a provisioned table with 6 RCU, how many **transactional reads** in KB/s can the table support?